khunspoonzi/pyob/README.md

 # pyob.exceptions.DuplicateKeyError: A Country with a key of KH already exists: Cambodia
 ```

-And because key accessors are unique, they can be used as drop-in references to an object instance:
+And because key accessors are unique, they can be used as drop-in references to a PyOb instance:

 ```python
 khm in Country.obs